35 Modern Small Patio Ideas That Maximize Style, Space, and Everyday Use

 10. Add a Compact Fire Feature as a Focal Point

-Ideal for: Small patios used for relaxation or evenings.
+Ideal for: Small patio ideas used for relaxation or evenings.

 Use a small fire pit or tabletop feature as a central element.
 Arrange seating around it.